cosminadrianpopescu/azul/api.md

 **Parameters**:

-* t The azul terminal in which to edit
+* t The vesper terminal in which to edit
 * file The file to edit
 * on_finish Callback to be called when the editing is finished (optional)

-Edit a file inside the azul `t` terminal window using the editor set in the `$EDITOR` variable.
+Edit a file inside the vesper `t` terminal window using the editor set in the `$EDITOR` variable.
 When the editing is finished (the editor is closed), the terminal output is restored and the callback `on_finish` is called (if passed in the initial call)